pulpoar/pulpoar-plugin-v3-examples/README.md

 ## Type Definitions

 Below are the TypeScript-style interface definitions for objects used in event payloads.
-These types are based on the official `@pulpoar/plugin-sdk` source code.

 ### ProductWithoutRoutines
 Product object without nested routine data.
 This is the type returned in SDK events.